FreeCAD/FreeCAD-ports-cache/README.md

 # FreeCAD Ports Cache

+OBSOLETE: Travis-CI no longer provides free CI for Open Source projects, as of November 2020.
+The FreeCAD project shifted to using GitHub CI runners shortly thereafter.
+This repository is now archived.

 ## Overview

 This repo hosts the [FreeCAD](http://www.freecadweb.org) ports [cache](https://en.wikipedia.org/wiki/Cache_(computing)) used to significantly reduce the FreeCAD [Travis-CI](http://www.travis-ci.org) build time on MacOS X.